Program director

 Refer to the framework for descriptions of the seven levels of responsibility and accountability.

-SFIA skill | SFIA skill code | SFIA skill level of responsibility | SFIA skills level descriptor |
+| SFIA skill code | SFIA skill level of responsibility | SFIA skills level descriptor |

 ---|---|---|---|

-Programme management | PGMG | 7 | Sets organisational strategy governing the direction and conduct of programme management, including application of appropriate methodologies.
-Plans, directs, and co-ordinates activities to manage and implement complex programmes from contract/ proposal initiation to full integration with business as usual.
-Aligns the programme objectives with business objectives and authorises the selection and planning of all related projects and activities.
-Plans, schedules, monitors, and reports on activities related to the programme, ensuring that there are appropriate and effective governance arrangements, supported by comprehensive reporting and communication. |
+Programme management | PGMG | 7 | Sets organisational strategy governing programme management, including the application of appropriate methodologies.
+Plans, directs and co-ordinates activities to manage and implement complex programmes from initiation to full integration with operational, business-as-usual management.
+Aligns programme objectives with business goals and authorises related projects and activities.
+Plans, schedules, monitors and reports on programme activities, supported by comprehensive reporting and communication strategies.
+Ensures governance and risk management frameworks are in place to support strategic decision-making and programme execution. |

 Relationship management | RLMT | 6 | Leads the development of comprehensive stakeholder management strategies and plans.
-Builds long-term, strategic relationships with senior stakeholders (internal and external).
-Facilitates the engagement of stakeholders and delivery of services and change projects, acting as a single point of contact for senior stakeholders, facilitating relationships between them.
-Negotiates to ensure that stakeholders understand and agree what will meet their needs, and that appropriate agreements are defined.
-Oversees monitoring of relationships including lessons learned and appropriate feedback.
-Leads actions to improve relations and open communications with and between stakeholders. |
+Establishes and builds long-term, strategic relationships with key stakeholders to support service delivery and change initiatives.
+Acts as a principal point of contact, ensuring effective communication and alignment.
+Negotiates and ensures agreements meet stakeholder needs.
+Oversees the monitoring of stakeholder relationships, capturing lessons learned and providing feedback.
+Leads initiatives to enhance communication and relationships, promoting collaboration and understanding between all parties. |

-Benefits management | BENM | 6 | Promotes the change programme vision to staff at all levels of the business operation, brings order to complex situations, and keeps a focus on business objectives.
-Works with operational managers to ensure maximum improvements are made in the business operations as groups of projects deliver their products into operational use.
+Benefits management | BENM | 6 | Works with operational managers to ensure maximum improvements are made as groups of projects deliver their products into operational use.
+Communicates the change programme vision to staff at all levels of the business and keeps a focus on business objectives.
 Maintains the business case for funding the programme and confirms continuing business viability of the programme at regular intervals. |

 Leadership skills